spajus/ruby-gamedev-book/05_preparation.md

 # Preparing The Tools

-While writing this book, I will be using Mac OS X (10.9), but the ultimate goal is to package the game to run on Mac, Linux and Windows, so I will cover installation of Gosu and packaging tools for each operating system.
+While writing this book, I will be using Mac OS X (10.9), but it should be possible to run all the exampls on other operating systems too.

 Gosu Wiki has "Getting Started" pages for [Mac](https://github.com/jlnr/gosu/wiki/Getting-Started-on-OS-X),